🔄

 Keeping your engineered wood floors clean is simpler than you might think.
 The key is consistency.
 For daily upkeep, a quick sweep with a soft-bristle broom or a pass with a vacuum (using the hard floor setting or a soft brush attachment) is usually all you need to pick up dust, dirt, and pet hair that can act like sandpaper on the finish.
 For a deeper clean, you can use a damp mop with a pH-neutral cleaner designed for wood floors.
 This routine helps prevent grime from building up and keeps your floors looking fresh and vibrant day after day.

-The Right Way to Clean
+The Best Way to Clean (and What to Avoid)

 When it comes to mopping, less is definitely more.
 The biggest mistake you can make is using too much water.
 Engineered wood is more moisture-resistant than solid hardwood, but it’s not waterproof.
 A soaking wet mop can cause water to seep between the planks and into the core, leading to swelling or damage over time.
 Instead, always use a well-wrung-out damp mop—a microfiber one works great.
 The floor should dry within a minute or two after you pass over it.
 For more detailed guidance, the National Wood Flooring Association offers excellent tips for maintaining all types of wood floors.

-Preventing Scratches and Dents
+How to Prevent Scratches and Dents

 The best way to deal with scratches is to prevent them from happening in the first place.
 Place felt pads on the bottom of all furniture legs, especially chairs and tables that get moved often.
 Use area rugs or runners in high-traffic zones like entryways and hallways to catch grit before it gets tracked across the floor.
 It’s also a good idea to trim your pets’ nails regularly.
 When you’re shopping for new hardwood flooring, look for options with a durable, scratch-resistant finish, which adds an extra layer of protection right from the start.

-Why Humidity Matters
+Why Managing Humidity Is Key

 Engineered wood is a fantastic choice for areas with changing humidity levels, like basements or kitchens, because its layered construction makes it more stable than solid wood.
 However, it’s not completely immune to the effects of moisture.
 Extreme swings in humidity can still cause the planks to expand or contract, potentially leading to small gaps or cupping over time.
 To keep your floors stable and happy, try to maintain a consistent indoor humidity level between 35% and 55% year-round.
 Using a humidifier in the dry winter months and a dehumidifier during humid summers can make a big difference.

-When and How to Refinish
+Refinishing Your Floors: When and How to Do It

 One of the most common questions is whether engineered wood can be refinished.
 The answer is: it depends.
 Your ability to sand and refinish the floor is determined by the thickness of the top layer, or veneer.
 Floors with a very thin veneer (less than 2mm) can’t be sanded, but they can often be recoated to refresh the finish.
 If your floor has a thicker veneer (2mm or more), it can likely be sanded and refinished at least once, which can completely revitalize its appearance.
 Before you start any project, always check the manufacturer’s specifications or consult with a flooring professional to see what’s possible for your specific floor.